-Vermont trooper suspended for posts about insurgency
+Vermont House calls for Trump to resign or be removed

+House lawmakers joined Republican Gov. Phil Scott, a frequent critic of Trump, who said Wednesday afternoon that the president should resign or be removed from office.

+“There is no doubt that the President’s delusion, fabrication, self-interest, and ego have led us - step by step - to this very low, and very dangerous, moment in American history,” Scott said in a tweet.

-MONTPELIER, Vt.
-(AP) - A Vermont state police trooper has been suspended and an internal investigation launched after the off-duty officer posted personal statements on social media that appear to support the criminal insurgency at the U.S. Capitol, Vermont Public Safety Commissioner Michael Schirling said Thursday.
+Meanwhile, a Vermont state trooper has been suspended and an internal investigation launched after the off-duty officer posted personal statements on social media that appear to support the criminal insurgency at the U.S. Capitol, Public Safety Commissioner Michael Schirling said Thursday.

-Trooper Lucas Hall of the Shaftsbury barracks has been suspended without pay, Schirling said.
+Trooper Lucas Hall of the Shaftsbury barracks was suspended without pay, Schirling said.

-“These actions, if true, have caused pain and anguish on the part of Vermonters during an already indescribably stressful time in our national history and for that we are saddened and sorry,” Schirling said in a statement.

-A violent mob loyal to President Donald Trump stormed the U.S. Capitol on Wednesday, in an attempt to overturn the election.
+“While we recognize the rights of all people including sworn law enforcement officers to express their views, advocating for the overthrow of the constitutionally defined democratic election process by force or violence violates our oath of office to uphold the Constitution,” Schirling said in a written statement.

 The Bennington Banner reported that a post in an account under the name Luke Hall said: “God Bless America!!!!
 Cheers to the great Patriots in Washington DC.
 The time has come … Let’s gooooo!!!””

 Hall couldn’t be reached for comment.
 No phone listing exists in his name.
-It wasn’t immediately known if he is being represented by an attorney.
+It wasn’t immediately known if he has an attorney who could speak for him.

-“It is important to state in the strongest terms that these posts are in no way reflective of the beliefs and values of the Vermont State Police or its dedicated troopers and staff, who work each and every day to uphold the Constitution and the rule of law,” Schirling said.
+“These actions, if true, have caused pain and anguish on the part of Vermonters during an already indescribably stressful time in our national history and for that we are saddened and sorry,” Schirling said in a statement, adding that the posts in no way reflect the beliefs and values of the Vermont State Police, its troopers and staff.

 Sign up for Daily Newsletters